jiangtan01/Herpesviruses-mimic-zygotic-genome-activation/README.md

 ```diff
 conda create -n snakePipes -c mpi-ie -c conda-forge -c bioconda snakePipes2.7.2
 ```

+you can run it on a linux system of workstation, typicall install time may take several hours, the expected run time  depends on the size of different input fastq file and different jobs.
+Typically from several hours to several days.

-## example for the usage of snakePipes2.7.2
+## example for the usage of snakePipes

-Bulk RNA-Seq analysis of PAA treatment upon HSV-1 infection at 8phi, data from GEO: GSM5608614
+Bulk RNA-Seq analysis of PAA treatment upon HSV-1 infection at 8phi, data from GEO: GSM5608614.
+The expected output are the file of bam, bigwig and DE gene list.

 ```diff
 cd /path/to/data/ && conda activate snakepipes2.7.2

 mRNA-seq -i /path/to/data/GSM5608614 -o mRNA.all.snakepipes.file.out --sampleSheet sampleInfo.8hpi.tsv -j 20 hg38_HSV1_GFP_1107
 ```
-CHIP-seq analysis of histone marker H3K27ac upon HSV-1 infection,	data from GEO: GSE124803
+CHIP-seq analysis of histone marker H3K27ac upon HSV-1 infection,	data from GEO: GSE124803.
+The expected output are the file of bam, bigwig and bed.
 ```diff
 cd /path/to/data/ && conda activate snakepipes2.2.3